haileytapia/portfolio/ManageDomoSubscriptions.md

 ## Introduction
 {: .no_toc }

 The Appstore offers subscription listings for a monthly fee that, once purchased, can be used and installed by everyone in your company's Domo instance.
-You can cancel your subscription at any time.
+You can cancel a subscription at any time.

 This article describes how to create and manage subscriptions to Appstore listings in the following topics: